-To reduce the probability of obtaining false positive scores for molecules, a final threshold of 0.12 was chosen for our MPScore to select easy-to-synthesise molecules during the precursor screening process, chosen to assign only 1% of all molecules in the POC precursor database as easy-to-synthesise.
-Molecules with a probability of below 0.12 of belonging to the difficult-to-synthesise were classified as easy-to-synthesise and carried forward in the work-flow.
-At this probability threshold, the precision and recall scores for the easy-to-synthesise test-set class were 0.78 and 0.36 receptively.
-This means, despite missing 64% of easy-to-synthesise molecules, we can be 78% certain our selected molecule is not a false positive; a necessary trade-off for our materials screening workflow.
-We trained the final MPScore model used in the screening workflow on the entire dataset of labelled molecules, using the scores obtained from the cross-validation procedure as estimates for the final model.
-The model, in addition to the training scripts are available on Github.
-43
+To reduce the probability of obtaining false positive scores for molecules, a final threshold of 0.21 was chosen for our MPScore to select easy-to-synthesise molecules during the precursor screening process, chosen to assign only 1% of all molecules in the POC precursor database as easy-to-synthesise.
+Molecules with a probability of below 0.21 of belonging to the difficult-to-synthesise were classified as easy-to-synthesise and carried forward in the workflow.
+At this probability threshold, the precision and recall scores for the easy-to-synthesise test-set class were 0.89 and 0.25 respectively.
+This means, despite missing 75% of easy-tosynthesise molecules, we can be 89% certain our selected molecule is not a false positive, a necessary trade-off for our materials screening workflow.
+We trained the final MPScore model used in the screening workflow on the 75% of the entire dataset of labelled molecules, followed by calibration using Platt scaling on 25%, using the scores obtained from the crossvalidation procedure as estimates for the final model.
+The model, in addition to the training scripts are available on GitHub.